stasis-sword/imp_tools/README.md

 (arguments)`.
 For more information on each tool's usage, call it with `-h` or `--help`, e.g. `python -m snipe_countdown -h`.

+Currently, tools that accept thread ID numbers as arguments default to the IZGC thread, but can be overridden (see tool help for exact usage).

 ---

 ## Currently working utilities: